etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 Fully managed data security and data privacy service that uses **machine learning and pattern matching to discover and protect your sensitive data in AWS**

-Macie helps identify and alert you to **sensitive data, suck as personally identifiable information (PII)**
+Macie helps identify and alert you to **sensitive data, such as personally identifiable information (PII)**

 In this example, it will be used to find the sensitive data in S3 buckets, that's all. (one click, specify the S3 buckets)
 <img src="images/macie.png" width="700">